alexpapad95/6G-simulation-platform/examples/README.md

 Simulating a local tunability mechanism, we have introduced in the previous codes lumped elements in two points; in the top of the lumped ports that radiate and the at middle of the load patches that connect the adjacent S-SRRs.
 The common utilization of both methods could easily be done.
 We use values for reactance from 0 to 5 Ohms and for capacitance from 1 to 5 pF, corresponding to the parameters of commercially available chip varactors for the target frequency bands.

-The structure that is created with the usage of RIS_pairs_simulation_8GHz_tunable_ports.m, for dim_meta=3, is the following:
+We work on the structure that has been resulted from the usage of the Rogers RTDuroid 5880 substrate at 8GHz for dim_meta=3.
+The depicted structure is created with the usage of RIS_pairs_simulation_8GHz_tunable_ports.m:
  <div align="center">

    ![ports](https://user-images.githubusercontent.com/72256279/188427806-34c14a1f-e0ac-48d2-9406-f83145f870b3.PNG)